 - Each year, you report the estimated value of the LLC’s assets to the custodian.

 There are some restrictions on where you can invest, but most of these restrictions can be dealt with using common sense.
 For example, you cannot buy a rental property with IRA funds and live in it.
-The companies who form IRA LLC’s can provide guidance on the do’s and don’ts.
+The companies that form IRA LLCs can provide guidance on the dos and don’ts.
 Be aware that if you violate the IRA rules, the IRS may deem that the IRA is no longer an IRA and the entire balance is subject to income taxes, penalties, and interest.